"Ojalá que llueva café,

 to more than 2,500 meters from the coast over a small horizontal distance, thus having a very steep gradient.

-Both Jamaica and Puerto Rico are smaller and geologically simpler than their two much larger neighbors and, while they themselves are similar in size, their origins are quite different.
+Both Jamaica and Puerto Rico are smaller and geologically simpler than their two much larger neighbors and, while they are similar in size to one another, their origins are quite different.

 Montane valley.
 Blue Mountains, east-central Jamaica.